signalleaf/signalleaf.github.com/source/_posts/2014-01-31-how-to-remove-background-noise-with-audacity.markdown

 ---

-Noise from ventilation systems, cars driving down the street, keeping yourself warm with a heater, or even the hum of flourescent lighting - these are all sources of background noise that can make or break your audio quality.
-Having a constant hum or buzz in the background can be very distracting and cause people to turn away from your podcast.
+Noise from ventilation systems, cars driving down the street, keeping yourself warm with a heater or even the hum of flourescent lighting - these are all sources of background noise that can make or break your audio quality.

+Having a
+constant hum or buzz in the background can be very distracting and cause people to turn away from your podcast.
 Fortunately, the [Audacity](http://audacity.sourceforge.net/) audio